 Located in Washington County, Pennsylvania – Penn Commercial Business – Technical School provides Practical Nursing training solutions.
 The information below will cover Practical Nursing salaries, where you can go to school for Practical Nursing, and outline Practical Nursing schools near you!

-Our Practical Nursing program will equip you with the theoretical foundation, hands-on training, skills, and the necessary perspective to become a well-rounded health professional.
+Our Practical Nursing program will offer you the theoretical foundation, hands-on training, skills, and the necessary perspective to prepare to become a well-rounded health professional.

-At the end of this 12-month nursing program, you will be able to work in a variety of medical facilities providing care for patients of all ages and taking advantage of the increasing opportunities presented in this field.
+During this 12-month nursing program, you will have access to training that will prepare you to work in a variety of medical facilities providing care for patients of all ages and taking advantage of the increasing opportunities presented in this field.

 What You Can Learn in the Practical Nursing Program at Penn Commercial

 This 12-month diploma program has been crafted to prepare students to serve as a true health professional for patients and their families.
-Students will learn how to administer medication, observe and report symptoms and perform therapeutic procedures.
+Students will be taught how to administer medication, observe and report symptoms and perform therapeutic procedures.
 Other areas of focus include:

 - Concepts of Nursing Practice